Rajpal-Diwaker/terraform-with-cicd-/README.md

 * Terraform Plan generates a plan file which is further used by terraform apply.
 This is done to prevent uninformed changes b/w plan and apply.
 * Terraform code must be properly formatted which is considered a good practice else terraform format validation will throw an error and the pipeline would get stopped.
 * Manual Approval before applying terraform apply stage.
-* Slack Integration for Workflow Alerts.

-Clap and share if you find it useful.

-_Contributions are most welcome_